apache/struts-site/source/core-developers/file-upload-interceptor.md

 Since Struts 6.4.0 this interceptor is deprecated, please use [Action File Upload Interceptor](action-file-upload-interceptor) instead!
 {:.alert .alert-warning}

+This interceptor has benn removed in Struts 7.0.0!
+{:.alert .alert-danger}

 See [this page](file-upload) for more examples and advanced configuration.

 Interceptor that is based off of `MultiPartRequestWrapper`, which is automatically applied for any request that includes